-When you choose a feature on the map, the newly configured pop-up displays.
-Press the Zoom to button on the pop-up to zoom to the selected feature.
+When you click a feature on the map, the newly configured pop-up displays.
+Click the Zoom to button on the pop-up to zoom to the selected feature.

-You can press the Infographics button at the bottom-right of the pop-up to see graphical information about the areas around your feature.
+You can click the Infographics button at the lower right of the pop-up to see graphical information about the areas around your feature.
 Infographics are visualizations that provide rich contextual information about the areas surrounding the features in your map.
-For more information, see Infographics.
+For more information, see Use infographics.

 The Attributes and Infographics options on pop-ups are persistent, meaning that the last selected button determines what is displayed in subsequent pop-ups.
 For example, if you view Infographics in a pop-up and then close the pop-up, all other pop-ups will automatically display infographics for selected features.
 Because viewing infographics consumes ArcGIS service credits, it is good practice to revert to the Attributes display before closing the pop-up.

 Infographics are only available in Presentation mode and Report Run mode.